badman7/Multi-Class-Multi-Label-Image-Classification/README.md

 # Multi-Class-Multi-Label-Image-Classification

-This repository was prepared as a part of task given by Mr Akash Deep Singh(COO Tesselate Imaging) for multi class multi label image classification.
+This repository was prepared as a part of task given by Mr Akash Deep Singh(COO Tessellate Imaging) for multi class multi label image classification.

 Datasets were downloaded in google drive and then accesses via google colab.